 Thomas Reiner writes music concerned with questions of meaning, emotion, symbols, musical time, psychoanalysis, human existence and artistic freedom in today’s world.
-His most recent project is a three-movement work for large orchestra, soprano and Flugelhorn about the work of Jacques Lacan.
+His most recent project is a work about animal rights entitled Do Animals Dream of Slaughterhouses?

 His prolific compositional output consists of solo pieces, chamber works, orchestral compositions, works for music theatre, vocal works, concept pieces, electroacoustic and electronic works.
 His music has been performed, broadcast and recorded in many countries, and by some of the leading exponents of contemporary music.
 His works are published with Ars Publica (Italy), Alexander Street Press (US), and the Australian Music Centre.
 Recordings of his music are released on several CDs and have received critical acclaim.